-(a) The Class-Specific Program will fall within one week of the agreed upon date of the Reunion.
+(a) The Class-Specific Program will fall within one week of the date of the Fall or Spring Reunion.

 (b) For those classes that have not already done so, we ask that each selects Class Marshal(s) at least 6 months prior to the event date, and those Marshals (or their delegate) participate in the SHSAA Reunion Planning Committee throughout that year.
 The role of Class Marshal is to act as ambassadors of the School and Alumni Association and encourage engagement.
 Their contact information will be available on the SHSAA website and Printed Media so that classmates can easily connect with them.